Royal Commission into the Protection and Detention of Children in the Northern Territory

-The Royal Commission into the Protection and Detention of Children in the Northern Territory is a Royal Commission established in 2016 by the Australian Government pursuant to the Royal Commissions Act 1902 to inquire into and report upon failings in the child protection and youth detention systems of the Government of the Northern Territory.
-The establishment of the commission followed revelations broadcast on 25 July 2016 by the ABC TV Four Corners program which showed abuse of juveniles held in the Don Dale Juvenile Detention Centre in Darwin.
+The Royal Commission into the Protection and Detention of Children in the Northern Territory was a royal commission established in 2016 by the Turnbull government following the Australia's Shame episode of ABC's Four Corners which exposed child abuse within the Don Dale Youth Detention Centre near Darwin, Northern Territory.
+The commission was empowered by Letters Patent and the Royal Commissions Act 1902 to investigate failings in the child protection and the youth detention systems of the Northern Territory Government.

 Letters Patent for the Royal Commission were issued on 28 July 2016 and reissued on 1 August appointing joint Commissioners The Honourable Margaret White AO and Mick Gooda.

-The final report for the Royal Commission was tabled to the Australian Parliament on 17 November 2017.
+The final report for the Royal Commission was tabled in parliament on 17 November 2017.

 Background

 On 25 July 2016, the ABC Four Corners investigative program aired an episode titled "Australia's Shame".
 The program featured youth held in the Don Dale Juvenile Detention Centre in Darwin.
 The following morning, Prime Minister Turnbull announced that there would be a Royal Commission into the Northern Territory juvenile detention system.

 Turnbull stated on ABC Radio that the Royal Commission would be set up "as soon as possible" and the relevant parties would make moves "very quickly".
 He further stated that "Like all Australians, we are shocked by the report, by that evidence on Four Corners last night.
 We have moved swiftly to get to the bottom of it.
 We need to get all the facts out as quickly as we can.
 We need to expose the cultural problems, the administrative problems that allowed this type of mistreatment to occur."
 When questioned about whether or not the Northern Territory government itself should be investigated, Turnbull pressed that "the important thing is to get to the bottom of what happened at Don Dale."

 On 28 July 2016, Turnbull named The Honourable Brian Ross Martin AO, QC, a former Chief Justice of the Supreme Court of the Northern Territory, as commissioner to conduct the inquiry and announced the terms of reference.